 Unedited Student Feedback:

-"i thought andrew did a really fantastic job with this course. it was informative, challenging, and met everyone in the class where they were in terms of their knowledge of the material and direct personal experience with it. this was evident in class discussions when everyone was able to participate and contribute meaningful, personal relationships w/ the topic at hand. great job!! enjoyed it, and would/will recommend."
+"I thought andrew did a really fantastic job with this course. it was informative, challenging, and met everyone in the class where they were in terms of their knowledge of the material and direct personal experience with it. this was evident in class discussions when everyone was able to participate and contribute meaningful, personal relationships w/ the topic at hand. great job!! enjoyed it, and would/will recommend." (undergraduate introductory course)

 I have worked with students at all stages of the education system: elementary students from the San Francisco Bay Area, primary students in rural India, high school students from inner-city St. Louis, continuing students at the University of Missouri – St. Louis, elite undergraduates at Washington University in St. Louis, and graduate students at Heidelberg University.
 In each case I have learned to engage students by creating an environment in which they feel comfortable discussing course topics and challenging the ideas presented in class.
 As a first generation college student, an alumnus of the Institute for the Recruitment of Teachers, and having taught students from such a range of diverse backgrounds, experiences, and university preparedness, I am especially committed to helping students realize that their personal experiences give them unique and valuable perspectives for social science classes.